 Hackers Don’t Discriminate

 Thirdly, I would recommend using a code scanning solution for your website.
-These look for malicious snippets within the code that is your website.
-Attacking websites that are out of date or misconfigured are a past time of cyber criminals.
-With the development of programs such as bug bounties, flaws in code are being discovered at a more rapid rate.
-Both the good and bad guys are taking advantage of the discoveries and the out of date servers.
-Invest in code scanning services, sometimes referred to as a site scanner because they are too affordable not too.
+Code scanning solutions look for malicious snippets within the code that is used to build your website.
+With the development of programs such as bug bounties, flaws in code are being discovered at a very rapid rate every day.

 To learn about some of the topics we spoke about, refer to our other blogs: